 While corrections in the stock market are regular occurrences, with an average intra-year drawdown of 14% since 1980, bear markets are less common.
 However, investors often don’t know if declines will worsen until they do.
 Buffett’s advice to individual investors remains consistent: stick to your long-term plans and continue investing.

-He views downturns as “extraordinary opportunities” because historically, the market resumes its upward trajectory relatively quickly.
+He views downturns as “extraordinary opportunities” because, historically, the market resumes its upward trajectory relatively quickly.
 Since 1928, the average bear market has lasted less than 10 months.
-By continuing to invest consistently as the market declines, you can buy stocks at discounted prices.
+You can buy stocks at discounted prices by continuing to invest consistently as the market declines.